qmk/qmk_firmware/docs/feature_combo.md

 ```

 > WARNING: Combo actions defined in this way bypass any preprocessing by such QMK layers as Key Locking and WPM counting.
 It's instead recommended to assign the combo a custom keycode and then handle it in `combo_action_user`.

-## Dictionary Management
-When a large number of combos are present, duplicating code in 3 places can become tedious.

-This is issue is solved by the [Combo Engine](http://combos.gboards.ca/), which allows to eliminate duplication.
-Under the hood, the Combo Feature is used and the above configuration will work with it.